dorik/s3-presigner/packages/client/README.md

 ## Usage

-Currently the package will work only with React projects.
+Currently the package will work only with React application.
 It can be used with any data fetching library or even without any

 ## API Documentation